Docker Installation

 Important

-Similarly, if you want to use the OutProc cache on the client container or you want to monitor NCache Client Counters, you can build the NCache Enterprise Client image using the same process.
+Similarly, if you want to use the OutProc cache on the client container or you want to monitor NCache Client Counters, you can build the NCache Client image using the same process.

 Push Image

-docker push alachisoft/ncache:latest
+docker push myrepo/ncache:v1

 See Also